msaqib25/playbook/benefitsperks.md

 During the year, we encourage you to find trainings that will help you professionally.
 We cover 75% of all training costs.
 If you need to buy books or access to any online courses, we cover 100% for a maximum limit of 20k per year.

 ### Office Timings
 We care about getting things done.
 And we trust you with how you organize yourself.
-As long as your times are are in sync with your team and are putting in around 8 hours everyday - you should be ok.
+As long as your times are in sync with your team and you are putting in around 8 hours everyday - you should be ok.
 If your work requires you to have a couple of hours of overlap with our remote teams or geographically dispersed clients, you may find yourself coming in a little early; or staying back a little late.
 You make the call on how you will handle this.
 We leave it up to you to decide what times work best for you.

 Most teams work: 11:00am to 8:00pm with a 1 hour lunch break.

 BSD works: 9:30am to 6:30am with a 1 hour lunch break.

 ### Transportation